LionelDraghi/bbt/docs/references.md

 ### Execution

-bbt is executed when you launch the command.
+bbt is executed where you launch the command.
 All output files will be created here, and input file are expected here.

 bbt scenarii are Markdown files.
 So if you don't specify the precise file names, bbt will try to execute all md file.
 To see what files, use `bbt --list_files`, possibly with `--recurse`.